los7key/garden/docs/humor/dadjokes.md

 * There is no reason to tailgate me while I am doing 75 in a 50.
 And turn off those flashing blue lights on your car.
 They look RIDICULOUS

 * Why do firemen wear red suspenders?
 It keeps their pants from falling down.

+* A big hole was dug at the police station.
+They’re currently looking into it.